Story Painting Workshops

-Using aboriginal dreamtime stories as a starting point, the pupils learn the symbolism and techniques of dot paintings.
+Using Australian Dreamtime stories as a starting point, the pupils learn the symbolism and techniques of dot paintings.

 Working together in groups the produce large impressive paintings of the stories.
 They discover the importance of the dreamtime, the symbolism, the role of colour, and how to capture both time and place.